-What is Foraminal Narrowing?
+What is foraminal narrowing?

 Risk factors for foraminal narrowing

-- Degenerative diseases – osteoarthritis or degenerative disc disease can reduce space available for nerve roots.
+- Degenerative diseases — Osteoarthritis or degenerative disc disease can reduce space available for nerve roots.

-- Age – people 50 or older are more susceptible to foraminal narrowing.
+- Age — People 50 or older are more susceptible to foraminal narrowing.

 Treatment for foraminal narrowing

 If foraminal narrowing leads to nerve compression, it can produce symptoms such as localized pain, radiating pain, tingling, numbness or muscle weakness.
-To manage these symptoms, a physician might initially recommend trying conservative methods of treatment, including pain medication, exercise and/or corticosteroid injections.
+To manage these symptoms, a physician may initially recommend trying conservative methods of treatment, including pain medication, exercise and/or corticosteroid injections.

 If chronic symptoms persist after several weeks or months of conservative treatments, surgery may become an option.
 If this is the case, contact Laser Spine Institute to learn about the many benefits of our minimally invasive spine surgery.
 Depending on the cause of your foraminal narrowing, a decompression or stabilization surgery may be an effective treatment option.
 Decompression surgery removes a small piece of whatever is obstructing the foraminal canal, while a stabilization procedure removes the entire damaged piece of the spine and replaces it with an artificial disc and/or bone grafts.
 For many patients, our decompression surgery can be used to help treat the condition, although some cases of severe spine damage may require a stabilization procedure.